Avaiga/taipy-doc/docs/manuals/core/config/index.md

     to. **Configs** can be seen as generators.
 Indeed, each **entity** is created from a **config**.
 Note also that a same **config** can be used to instantiate multiple **entities**.

-    This chapter focuses on the various **configs** objects.

-    More details on the **entities** are available in the [Entities chapter](../entities/index.md)
+More details on the **entities** are available in the [Entities](../entities/index.md) chapter.

-This chapter is dedicated to the configuration.
+This chapter is dedicated to the configuration and focuses on the various **configs** objects.
 Its sections are organized as follows:

 - [Config](config.md) section introduces the `Config^` singleton class which is the single entrypoint for Taipy Core configuration.